-Aging seems to be an inescapable part of life…spines shrink, skin wrinkles, and attention spans dissipate.
+Aging seems to be an inescapable part of life: spines shrink, skin wrinkles, and attention spans dissipate.
 But what if aging was escapable—or at least reversible?
 What if scientists were able to target the root cause of aging in our very own cells and treat it as if it were an illness?

-Researchers in Israel have conducted the world’s first study to prove that biological aging can be reversed.
-Through the targeted application of a unique hyperbaric oxygen therapy (HBOT) protocol, scientists were able to reverse the biological aging process in adults aged 64 and older.
-These findings are truly groundbreaking given the accessibility of hyperbaric oxygen treatment, however, Aviv Clinics in central Florida is the only center in the United States to offer this unique HBOT treatment protocol.
+- These findings are truly groundbreaking, given the accessibility of hyperbaric oxygen treatment.
+However, Aviv Clinics in central Florida is the only center in the United States to offer this unique HBOT treatment protocol.

 So how did these researchers manage to accomplish such a seemingly impossible task that existed only in science fiction just 50 years ago?
-The answer lies in telomeres, a critical component of your DNA.
+The answer lies in telomeres—a critical component of your DNA.

 What Are Telomeres?